SHIVANSH2228/ExpenseManager/README.md

-A simple expense manager made using Python,Flask,Chart.js
+A simple expense manager made using Python,Flask,and Chart.js